kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>I think this is the result of the large number of bootcamp graduates applying for web dev jobs.
 I mentioned in my 2017 article that bootcampers are at a disadvantage when it comes to job searching...I also mentioned that <a href="https://zachholman.com/posts/startup-interviewing-is-fucked/">Zac Holman thought this interviewing approach was bullsh*t.</a></p>

 <p>But there are lots of unfilled web developer jobs right now, and there are only so many qualified CompSci graduates available to fill them.
-So the bootcampers are needed; therefore, these algo tests are needed.</p>
+So bootcampers are needed; therefore, the algo tests are needed to let the best bootcampers stand out.</p>

 <p>A quick side-note: it must be said that some EXCELLENT coders are coming out of bootcamps.
 I know of two bootcamp grads that got hired by <a href="https://spotify.com/">Spotify</a>, one of the hardest places to get a job.</p>